 We're hoping to get information on water use, energy use and manure storage and application so we can know about the throughput of manure to crops.

-I would say the greatest detail is actually the number of animals in a barn at any given time that belong to certain production classes, in terms of sows, the weaners and finishers.
+I would say the greatest detail is actually the number of animals in a barn at any given time that belong to certain production classes, in terms of sows, weaners and finishers.

-We're going to want to know the time, so how many days are they in particular stages.

-Because production efficiencies and resource use will be quite dependant on the number of days of animals in particular stages.
+We're going to want to know the time, so how many days are they in particular stages because production efficiencies and resource use will be quite dependant on the number of days of animals in particular stages.

 Information on the Canadian Pig Production Practices Survey can be accessed through the links at soilecology.ca.